cloud-carbon-footprint/cloud-carbon-footprint/microsite/blog/2023-09-07-on-prem-data-collection.md

 The list goes on and on.
 There are countless tools currently available for organizations to perform a wide range of tasks related to endpoint management, monitoring, and protection.
 The wonderful thing about tooling such as this is that they also rely on large amounts of data related to the endpoint.
 Antivirus tools need to know if the machine has been online and communicating with the management console for updates and status information.
 Monitoring tools rely solely on doing exactly what their name suggests–monitoring endpoints.
 CMDB tools are directly responsible for endpoint and inventory management.
 Many IT departments consider CMDB tooling a source of endpoint and inventory truth.
 Data here is likely to be very accurate.

 <font size="1">
-    *NOTE*: Keep in mind the permissions needed to access these data sources, and ensure you’re following your company's best practices on the retrieval and storage of this data.
+    NOTE: Keep in mind the permissions needed to access these data sources, and ensure you’re following your company's best practices on the retrieval and storage of this data.
 Where possible, always partner with the data source owner to ensure you’re not only getting the best data, but handling it in a manner that doesn’t expose your company to unnecessary risks or security incidents.
 </font>

 <br/>